VistaCreate: Overview

-VistaCreate (then known as Crello) was launched in 2016 as a part of Depositphotos.
-In 2019, the product hit a milestone of 1 million registered users and also launched mobile apps.
-In 2020, the library of templates and objects became free.
-A music library and a background remover tool were added to the platform.
-In May 2021, Moufflons Basketball, in collaboration with VistaCreate, organized a poster design competition in support of gender equality in sports.
+VistaCreate was developed by DepositPhotos and launched under the name Crello in 2016 as a browser-based design editor for users without professional design skills.
+The product offered ready-made templates, design objects, animation tools, and access to stock visual content.
+In 2019, VistaCreate reported more than one million registered users and launched mobile applications for iOS and Android.
+In May 2021, Moufflons Basketball collaborated with VistaCreate on a poster design competition focused on gender equality in sports.

 In October 2021, Vistaprint acquired Crello and its parent company, Depositphotos, for a total price of $85 million.
 After the acquisition, Crello was rebranded to VistaCreate.
 Along with Vistaprint and 99designs, it became part of the new Vista parent brand.

 After Russia started a full-scale war on the territory of Ukraine in February 2022, VistaCreate suspended all business in Russia and Belarus.
-VistaCreate's team and Depositphotos gathered collections of images and templates dedicated to the war in Ukraine.
+The platform published design templates related to supporting Ukraine, while DepositPhotos made free image collections documenting the war in Ukraine and global rallies in support of Ukrainians available inside the VistaCreate editor.
+The collections were intended to help media organizations, businesses, and individuals share accurate visual information about the war and counter misinformation.